thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **Where can I see the correct syntax to use when writing a file destined for importation?** See [this file](./example_new_entry.txt)

 **What is the difference between the entry on the left and on the right?** LiTOY actually picks 11 entries : one is the reference entry on the left and all the others appear on the right.
-This way it is way easier for the mind to compare in a row.
+This way it is way easier for the mind to do several reviews in a row.

 **Can I open the database using libreoffice?** Yes, it's why I chose this format.
 But close LiTOY first and don't forget to save your changes.
 Note that you can automatically save the whole database as a json file too.